Maia Highsmith and Gabriel Lopez

 Special Gardens has a thorough, ongoing training program which includes English classes for Spanish-speaking employees, and Plant of the Week workshops.

-Having to work in the rain has been a challenge this spring.
+Having to work in the rain is always a challenge for lawn care and landscape contractors.

 Special Gardens Inc.